-In 1997 Northern Gold N.L. completed a comprehensive literature review of all previous work on the Golden Dyke Dome (summarised above), and carried out rehabilitation within the Golden Dyke area.
-They concluded that the gold resources within the area did not meet their corporate objectives and were likely to be small, narrow or largely worked out to below 30m depth.
+In 1997 Northern Gold N.L. completed a comprehensive literature review of all previous work on the Golden Dyke Dome (summarised above), and carried out rehabilitation in the vicinity of the Golden Dyke open pit area.

+They concluded that the gold resources within the area were likely to be small, narrow or largely worked out to below 30m.